How do I get to the Chinese New Year events?

 Central London is generally very busy during the annual Chinese New Year celebrations.
 Some Tube station entrances might operate on a temporary entry or exit only basis due to the volume of visitors.
 Check the Transport for London website for the latest information.

-Chinatown London will be busier than normal so it will take longer to explore the mainly pedestrianised area – see our top tips for Chinese New Year to make the most of the day.
-Read our guide to staying safe in London and be aware during the festivities.
+As Chinatown London is expected to be busier than normal, it can take longer to explore the mainly pedestrianised area.
+See our top tips for Chinese New Year to make the most of the day, and read our guide to staying safe in London.